F5Networks/f5-openstack-lbaasv1/docs/f5-oslbaasv1-readme.rst

 segmentation for IP address spaces between tenants.
 If an associated Neutron network for a VIP or Member is shown as ``shared=True``, and the F5 LBaaSv1 agent is not in global routed mode, all associated L2 and L3 objects are created in the /Common administrative partition and associated with route domain 0 (zero) on all BIG-IP devices.

 .. figure:: ./media/tenancy_mapping.png
-   :alt: Figure 13.
-BIG-IP Multi-tenancy
+   :alt: BIG-IP Multi-tenancy

 Figure 13.
 BIG-IP Multi-tenancy

 BIG-IP High Availability Modes
 ------------------------------